aranciaga/drugged-cat/README.md

 >> Zapper

--Delete Logs (Linux, FreeBSD), Some dirs and files are missing for Windows, but works (I think, not tested).
+- Delete Logs (Linux, FreeBSD), Some dirs and files are missing for Windows, but works (I think, not tested).

 >> Encrypt and Decrypt